 - sponsorship of or arrangement for an awards banquet for high school, prep school or two-year college athletes by an institution or representatives of its athletics interests.

 An official visit is one that is financed in whole or in part by the member institution.
-An institution may only finance one official visit per prospect and the official visit may only be provided after the opening day of classes of the prospect’s senior year of high school.
+An institution may only finance one official visit per prospect and the official visit may only be provided after January 1 of the prospect’s junior year of high school.

 An unofficial visit is one that is made at the expense of the prospect.
-A prospect may visit the campus an unlimited number of times at his/her own expense and these visits may occur prior to the senior year.
+A prospect may visit the campus an unlimited number of times at his/her own expense and these visits may occur at any time.
 The institution may provide the following expenses or entertainment on an unofficial visit:

 c) An institution may provide housing during an unofficial visit provided such housing is generally available to all visiting prospective students.